How a Fashion Search Engine Leverages Team Collaboration for Global Growth

 Once they are part of our freelance network, for the main markets, we count on an in-house communication team, focused on PR stories, who also work closely with the translators to provide suggestions and feedback when they complete any type of translations.
 Once this exchange of feedback happens, our communication leads have access to Phrase, so they can update the content themselves or leave a note to translators to check when they are available.

-My humble advice to any company that has the goal of becoming an international business at some point would be to think about international from day one, or week one.
+My humble advice to any company that has the goal of becoming an international business at some point would be to think about international from day one.
 Even if opening the first international market or website looks like a target for the future.
 Internationalizing the website from the beginning will save loads of time (and headaches for engineers) in the future, as well as to each system on the website to be able to host multilingual data.